ElSicarius/SuperTruder/README.md

 If the code is disgusting, I'm currently trying to improve my coding style, and tbh, it's okay, I can live with it :)

-**This program is pip-free ! no need to install any shitty pip package to work*** (excepted Requests ofc).
+**This program is pip-free ! no need to install any shitty pip package to work** (excepted Requests ofc).
 You're welcome.

-* If you don't use the -R flag (this allows you to generate wordlists based on regexes.
-This feature relies on "exrex" -> pip3 install exrex.)
+      -> *Only If you don't use the -R flag (this allows you to generate wordlists based on regexes.
+This feature relies on "exrex" -> `pip3 install exrex`.)*

 # Command examples